 ExpressVPN sent a statement to the Turkish authorities in January 2017.
 It would appear that the service provider knew that someone is using their VPN.

 But they had made it clear once and for all that they do not store the log details and personal information of their VPN users.
 Hence it could not be known exactly that it was the accomplice himself or any other user who was accessing the social media accounts at the time of the said incident.

 The aftermath: This grave episode had no doubt left ExpressVPN mortified but the bigger revelation is that ExpressVPN doesn’t store usage logs as it has always promised.

 Another case in point is a VPN provider called Private Internet Access (PIA).
-It was subpoenaed by the FBI around the same time.
+The FBI sent it a subpoena around the same time.
 With a no-logs policy similar to many services, PIA had proven that it values its users’ privacy.
-FBI was unable to retrieve any data that could be linked to its users’ activities online and their identities.
+FBI was unable to retrieve any data that can link to its users’ activities online and their identities.